agens-no/EllipticCurveKeyPair/README.md

 ## Keywords
-Security framework, Swift 3, Swift, SecKeyRawVerify, SecKeyGeneratePair, SecItemCopyMatching
+Security framework, Swift 3, Swift, SecKeyRawVerify, SecKeyGeneratePair, SecItemCopyMatching, Apple, iOS, Mac OS

 ## Credits

-- [TrailOfBits](https://github.com/trailofbits/SecureEnclaveCrypto) published some objective-c code a while back which was to great help.
+- [TrailOfBits](https://github.com/trailofbits/) published some objective-c code a while back which was to great help!
+Thanks for [sharing](https://blog.trailofbits.com/2016/06/28/start-using-the-secure-enclave-crypto-api/) Tidas and [SecureEnclaveCrypto](https://github.com/trailofbits/SecureEnclaveCrypto).
-- Quinn "the Eskimo!", Apple, was to [great help](https://forums.developer.apple.com/message/84684#84684) with getting the correct format for the key.
+- Quinn "the Eskimo!", Apple, was to [great help](https://forums.developer.apple.com/message/84684#84684) with regards to exporting the public key in the proper DER X.509 format.

 ## Feedback

 We would 😍 to hear your opinion about this library.
 Wether you like or don't.
-Please file an issue if there's something you would like like improved.
-Reach me on twitter as [@hfossli](https://twitter.com/hfossli).
+Please file an issue if there's something you would like to see improved.
+Reach me on twitter as [@hfossli](https://twitter.com/hfossli) if you have any questions at all 😀.

 [<img src="http://static.agens.no/images/agens_logo_w_slogan_avenir_medium.png" width="340" />](http://agens.no/)